docker/docs/engine/getstarted/step_four.md

 ## Step 2: Build an image from your Dockerfile

-While you are in the `mydockerbuild` directory, build the image using the `docker build` image.
+While you are in the `mydockerbuild` directory, build the image using the `docker build` command.
 The `-t` parameter gives your image a tag, so you can run it more easily later.
 Don't forget the `.` command, which tells the `docker build` command to look in the current directory for a file called `Dockerfile`.
 This command works the same in Linux, macOS, or Windows.